masagrator/FPSLocker-Warehouse/README.md

 ---

 STATUS stores info if plugin is enough to go above 30 FPS or it requires additional patches.<br>
 Patches status concern only FPSLocker "LOCK" patch format.
-There may exist cheat/IPS patch/mod that unlock 60 FPS already.<br>
+There may exist cheat/IPS patch/mod that unlocks 60 FPS already.<br>
 As it's filled by community, it may not be up to date.

 🟢 - Plugin alone is enough<br>